prjemian/pyQParamWidget/docs/source/user_guide.rst

     ParameterItemText("title", "Suggested title", tooltip="Set the title.
 Be brief.")

-.. _guide.ParameterEditorWidget:
+.. _guide.ParameterEditor:

-``ParameterEditorWidget``
+Parameter Editor
 ==================================

-For the source code documentation, see :class:`~pyqparamwidget.param_editor.ParameterEditorWidget`.
+For the source code documentation, see :class:`~pyqparamwidget.param_editor.ParameterEditor`.

 .. rubric:: EXAMPLE

 First make a dictionary of :class:`~pyqparamwidget.param_item.ParameterItem` objects.
 The keys of the dictionary can be strings or Python objects or any other structure allowed by Python as dictionary keys.
-The keys, themselves, are not used by ``ParameterEditorWidget``.
+The keys, themselves, are not used by ``ParameterEditor``.
 They are only used to identify each of the ``ParameterItem`` objects.

 This example defines three objects: